 Drive the Lighthouse Route

+Only a short drive from Halifax, Nova Scotia’s biggest city, the Lighthouse Route is a scenic driving trail along the South Shore from Peggy’s Cove to Yarmouth.
 The first stop is the iconic lighthouse at Peggy’s Cove.
 Set upon a huge granite outcrop, this lighthouse was once one of the signallers for entrance into St. Margaret’s Bay.
 These days it is unused but is one of Nova Scotia’s most photographed landmarks.

 However, the jewel in the Lighthouse Route’s crown is the town of Lunenburg.
-With a fascinating history of privateering, shipbuilding, and fisheries – Lunenburg isn’t short on interesting things to discover.
+With a fascinating history of privateering, shipbuilding, and fisheries – Lunenburg isn’t short of interesting things to discover.
 It’s also home to one of the few 19th Century wooden buildings surviving in Canada, Lunenburg Academy, which sits dramatically atop ‘Gallows Hill’.
-Take a tour from the waterfront on a horse and cart; or visit the Bluenose II, the replica tall ship maintained by the Lunenburg Marine Museum.
+Take a tour from the waterfront on a horse and cart, or visit the Bluenose II, the replica tall ship maintained by the Lunenburg Marine Museum.

 Other picturesque towns on this trail are Chester and Mahone Bay, with waterfront cafés and quaint B&Bs.
-Fun fact: Lunenburg and the gorgeous South Shore has been the backdrop for TV series’ such as ‘Haven’, and movies such as ‘Jumping the Broom’ and ‘Dolores Claiborne’.
+Fun fact: Lunenburg and the gorgeous South Shore has been the backdrop for TV series’ such as ‘Haven’, and movies such as ‘Jumping the Broom’ and ‘Dolores Claiborne’. -Hannah Henderson Travel

 Tidal bore rafting in Nova Scotia is definitely one of the best things to do in Canada for those who are seeking adventure!
 The Bay of Fundy is known to have the most extreme tidal changes in the world, which is the natural force that creates this extreme pursuit.
-Shortly after low tide, the incoming tide gets squeezed into the narrowing river mouths, which temporarily changes the course of the river to flow upstream!
+Shortly after low tide, the incoming tide gets squeezed into the narrowing river mouths, which temporarily changes the river’s course to flow upstream!
 That’s called a “tidal bore.”

 On the Shubenacadie River near the town of Maitland, the water rushes into the river so quickly and with so much ferocity that a series of intense rapids temporarily forms.
-This tidal bore occurs on the Shubenacadie just after each tidal change and rafting operators have it timed perfectly give thrill seekers a chance to run these unique upstream rapids!
+This tidal bore occurs on the Shubenacadie just after each tidal change, and rafting operators have it timed perfectly give thrill seekers a chance to run these unique upstream rapids!

 Shubenacadie River Runners is a trusted outfitter for tidal bore rafting that we can personally recommend.
 The cost for the three-hour rafting trip is $85 CAD.
 It’s located about a one-hour drive from Halifax, which is a convenient hub to stay at when exploring the area.
 The intensity of the rapids is dictated by the moon cycle.
 We recommend going just after a full moon, which yields the biggest waves!